The below listed policies, procedures and criteria were set by Mass Youth Soccer and US Youth Soccer.

 - Appropriate personal protective equipment (gloves, face coverings/masks) must be worn as required per DPH guidelines.

 - Wear a face covering at all times.

 - Soccer will be permitted to be played by the players under the rules/laws of the sport.

 - Families must provide their child with a mask, sanitizer or sanitizing wipes, a water bottle, a soccer ball and their own soccer equipment (cleats, socks, shin pads) in a bag when they arrive.

 - Unless wearing the equipment, all items must be kept inside their own personal bag for the duration of the training session.

-- Coaches and Staff will be required to wear face coverings whenever 6ft of distance is not possible.
+- Coaches and Staff will be required to wear face coverings at all times.

 - Each child will have a designated area to place their bag during the duration of their training session.

 - No sharing of equipment will be allowed, ex: water bottles, snacks, etc.